-- We will create a range of new opportunities for people to be involved and create a Patient Experience Framework that support this strategy.
-It will include new opportunities such as: - Becoming subject experts and inputting to how we plan and deliver care - Working with the Bevan Advocate programme to promote community health leaders - Working with the Community Health Council and Citizen's Voice body to listen to patients - Developing a toolkit of support for people who want to be engaged in our work and making this support available to all who need it - Providing public information on what we have done as a result of feedback, at local and health board wide levels - Developing tools to engage with people who have distinct needs - Working with Bay Youth to listen to young people's feedback and will develop tools to engage with children accessing our services

-- Continuing to develop the role of our Involvement Network as the 'go to' way for communities of interest to engage with us - Delivering a programme of events and 'big conversations', including key questions about how we can best serve our population
+2023-24 2024-25 We will create a range of new opportunities for people to be involved and create a Patient Experience Framework that support this strategy.
+It will include new opportunities such as: Becoming subject experts and inputting to how we pl an and deliver care Working with the Bevan Advocate programme to pro note community health leaders Working with the Community Health Council and Citiz zen's Voice body to listen to patients Developing a toolkit of support for people who want t to all who need it o be engaged in our work and making this support available - Providing public information on what we have done a s a result of feedback, at local and health board wide levels - Developing tools to engage with people who have dis eedback and will develop tools to engage with children - Continuing to develop the role of our Involvement Network as the 'go to' way for communities of interest to engage with us Developing and testing a 'patient governor' model in 2024, in order to strengthen our relationship with the community that we serve.
+Delivering a programme of events and 'Big Conversations', including key questions about how we can best serve our population